I have found that no matter how strong your relationship is, you have to always work for it.

 First, create a separate savings account and begin putting as much money as you can in it.
 It doesn’t matter if it is $25 or $500, put aside what you can and save it for emergencies.
 If you have extra money one month, put that into the savings.
 You will be amazed at how much you can save.
 If possible, make that account difficult to get money from.
 For example, don’t associate a debit card with it.

 Second, this might sound crazy, but if you haven’t already, start the process of building your credit.
 Find a credit card that will work towards something you want.
 I have the Southwest Airlines Credit Card.
-I choose this card because I can work towards getting free flights.
+I chose this card because I can work towards getting free flights.
 Plus I love their service.
-I have used it multiple times.
+I have used my points many times and it is great.
+Especially now that I have to pay for a seat for my two-year-old.
 Getting a credit card and building that credit will help for future big financial decisions, like buying a new car or house.

 As a side note and friendly reminder…keep the amount on your credit card at a reasonable range.

 Now you are probably thinking, gosh she is talking a lot about money and that is because the money used to be a huge stress on my relationship with my husband.
 It’s not as much anymore.
 And that includes the addition of two kids in daycare.
 It took a while and many tries, but we figured out our finances.

 This is nerdy of me to say, but I love sitting down with my husband and going over our monthly budget.
 I love doing this because once we see what money we have, we start talking about what we want to do with it.
 Currently, it is now about either renovating parts of our home or where we want to go on vacation next.

 I am sure many of you hear this a lot, but being able to set aside time where there isn’t a phone or computer in front of your face is important.
 Unplugging means giving your partner your undivided attention.